phlpphns/thesis_Tex/README.md

 pdflatex -synctex=1 -interaction=nonstopmode --shell-escape template_thesis_latex

-Under Linux, using texlive, everthing runs finde.
-Maybe as well onn overleaf etc. For windows I remember no problems. in any case have a look at the varioius provided *latex_compile** files.
+In any case have a look at the varioius provided *latex_compile** files.

+Under Linux, using texlive, everthing runs fine.
+(Acttivate with chmod +x) For windows I do not remember problems as well.

+Perhaps it also runs fine on overleaf etc.